riderBruce/preparation-csis-fall-2025/docs/csis1175_c_sharp/week05_day02.md

 ```

-🔧 Tools
+## 🔧 Tools

-    Visual Studio or VS Code
+- Visual Studio or VS Code

-    .NET 6 or higher
+- .NET 6 or higher

-    System.Linq
+- System.Linq

-📘 Deliverables
+## 📘 Deliverables

-    Student.cs
+- Student.cs

-    StudentManager.cs
+- StudentManager.cs

-    Program.cs
+- Program.cs

-    Daily journal/reflection
+- Daily journal/reflection

-    GitHub commit after testing
+- GitHub commit after testing

-🧠 Reflection Prompts (For Later)
+## 🧠 Reflection Prompts (For Later)

-    What advantages did constructor overloading give you here?
+- What advantages did constructor overloading give you here?

+> The Constructor overloading means that create multiple constructors with the same name but different parameters.
+It allows for more flexable way that same class can be used with different input.
+I could create Student instance only with a name easily not with full detailed parameter.
+It save me time to input many student quickly.

-    How did separating logic into StudentManager help your code structure?
+- How did separating logic into StudentManager help your code structure?

+> Seperating logic help the code clean and reusable because it is easy to refactor, remove redundant code and turn it into a reusable method if process handling methods are getting together in on place.

-    Could this be extended into a GUI or database app?
+- Could this be extended into a GUI or database app?

+> We already seperate main logic, operation class and data class.
+We can turn Student.cs to database, Program.cs to GUI page, and StudentManager to operation logic.
+I finally know that seperate logic make it easier to expansion and transformation.

-🧪 Git Commit Message
+## 🧪 Git Commit Message

-git commit -m "🎓 Add Student Manager console app with constructor overloading and search"
+- git commit -m "🎓 Add Student Manager console app with constructor overloading and search"